outdreamer/build-a-cure/docs/tasks/examples.md

       - functions
         - apply error types to check a system for known optimizations (error types like 'structures that seem similar but are not')

-## apply structural definition routes of adjacence (minimal units of work) to find efficiencies
+## apply structural interface to apply structural definition routes of adjacence (minimal units of work) to find efficiencies

 	- find efficiencies in core functions (multiply, find integral/derivative, find efficient method to calculate difference) by applying structures of adjacence (core functions) and clarity (isolatable structures, definitions)